 6. MODERN DOCUMENT LIBRARY

-The olden versions of library in SharePoint prevented one from copying and moving as such.
+The older versions of the library in SharePoint prevented one from copying and moving as such.
 SharePoint Online grants Modern Library experience, as one would use commands in Windows Explorer between folders, sites and libraries.
 So, all the reasons that prompted you to figure in Windows Explorer are irrelevant.

 7. SAVE AS

-One essential reasons of mapping drives, that one can easily use Save As option from MS Office documents to your C: Drive.
-With the recent update to MS Office you can readily save files from MS Office directly to SharePoint.
+One essential reason for mapping drives, that one can easily use the Save As option from MS Office documents to your C: Drive.
+With the recent update to MS Office, you can readily save files from MS Office directly to SharePoint.